-My work often begins with an image that appears before I have words for it.
-It might come as a sensation, a certain atmosphere, a dream or a fleeting vision that asks to be translated into form.
-I try to follow these intuitions and see where they lead, working through painting.
-This medium becomes another way of approaching the same question: how can something felt but unseen take a visible form?
+My work often begins with an image that arrives before language.
+It may appear as a sensation, an atmosphere, a dream, or a fleeting vision, something that asks to be translated into form.
+Painting becomes the space where I follow these intuitions, allowing them to unfold and reveal what they carry.
+Through this process, I return to a central question: how can something deeply felt, yet unseen, take on a visible presence?

 My process is both intuitive and reflective.
-Images often emerge instinctively, and only through making do I begin to understand what they might contain.
-The work grows through a dialogue between us.
-In this sense, each piece becomes a kind of translation — an attempt to give form to emotional and psychological states that are usually difficult to see.
+Images emerge instinctively, and only through making do I begin to understand their meaning.
+Each work develops through a dialogue, an exchange between what appears and what is discovered.
+In this sense, painting becomes an act of translation: a way of giving form to emotional and psychological states that often resist articulation.

-At its core, my practice is about las profundidades — the depths.
-Making art allows me to approach what is uncertain, difficult, or hidden.
-In that process something can shift or open.
-I think of the work as a way of turning personal experience into a shared space where others might recognize something of their own.
+At the core of my practice are las profundidades—the depths.
+It allows me to approach what is uncertain, hidden, or difficult to name.
+Within this space, something can shift, open, or transform.
+I think of my work as a gesture toward shared experience: a place where personal inquiry becomes collective, and where others might encounter something of their own.

 Ileana